LittleDan9/markdown-manager/.github/instructions/development.instructions.md

 4. **Test with browser console functions** for frontend debugging
 5. **Use curl commands** for API testing and verification
 6. **Monitor compilation times** and bundle sizes for performance impact
-7. **Restart containers** if behavior seems inconsistent after code changes
+7. **No need to restart containers** for frontend/backend code changes due to hot reload
 8. **Access browser at** http://localhost:3000 for development testing
+9. **Both frontend and backend support hot reload** - code changes are automatically applied